- Viewing Profile: Reputation: Garegare

 The Minion Master (Credit to OChunx)

 OChunx has put together the above build on Minion Masters, and I highly recommend it.
 The Minion Master is a hybrid build of sorts that doesn’t truly fall into either the ConD or the Power camp.
 It revolves around keeping your minions alive as long as possible to do most of your damage, while you support them through Regen and Bleeds.
+I've had a blast with this build.

 Posted FoxBat on 16 October 2013 - 12:51 AM